Donandrade/authenticationANDdiagnostics/README.md

-# Repository for Genetic Target selection, Authentication and Diagnosis
+# Genetic Target selection for Authentication and Diagnosis
 This repository is dedicated to genetic target selection and analysis for product authentication and diagnosis in a broader context.
 It also provides an R module focused on High Resolution Melting (HRM) analysis as an approach to contrast or diagnose samples.

 **Objectives**